zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/create/create.md

 The source and target databases appear in the list of Registered Databases.
 The database becomes Active after a few minutes.

-## Task 5: Enable the ggadmin user
+## Task 5: Enable the GGADMIN User

-Although the ggadmin user is created during the database registration process, it is disabled by default.
-The following steps guide you through how to enable the ggadmin user.
+Although the GGADMIN user is created during the database registration process, it is disabled by default.
+The following steps guide you through how to enable the GGADMIN user.

 1. Open the **Navigation Menu** (hamburger icon), navigate to **Oracle Database**, and then click **Autonomous Database**.